AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/aem-project-content-package-structure.md

 ## Embedding 3rd-party Packages {#embedding-3rd-party-packages}

-All packages must be available via the [Adobe's public Maven artifact repository](https://repo.adobe.com/nexus/content/groups/public/com/adobe/) or an accessible public, referencable 3rd party Maven artifact repository.
+All packages must be available via the [Adobe's public Maven artifact repository](https://repo.adobe.com/nexus/content/groups/public/com/adobe/) or an accessible public, referenceable 3rd party Maven artifact repository.

 If the 3rd party packages are in **Adobe's public Maven artifact repository**, no further configuration is needed for Adobe Cloud Manager to resolve the artifacts.